RoberSinHache/Deepseek-expert/README.md

 # Azure QnA Bot Project

 This project implements a Question and Answer bot using Azure AI Language Services.
-It provides a web interface where users can ask questions and get answers from a knowledge base.
+The knowledge base is specifically trained on Deepseek research papers, allowing users to ask questions and get accurate answers about Deepseek's technology and research findings through a web interface.

 ## Prerequisites